EdM44/hydraulics/cran-comments.md

-##Submission of revised version: v 0.4.1 - March 6, 2022
+##Submission of revised version: v 0.5 - October 10, 2022

-* New version includes new functions for pipe network analysis
+* New version includes functions for atmospheric properties and corrects a bug

-* Results from macOS Monterey 12.0.1 check:
+* Results from macOS Monterey 12.4 check:

   + ── R CMD check results ───────────── hydraulics 0.4.1 ────
   +  Duration: 1m 1.8s